chocolatey/choco-wiki/HelpersReference.md

 [[Write-ChocolateySuccess|HelpersWriteChocolateySuccess]]
 [[Write-ChocolateyFailure|HelpersWriteChocolateyFailure]]

-If you use the helpers in the next section, it is strong suggested you format your chocolateyInstall.ps1 as follows:
+If do anything besides use the main helpers, it is strong suggested you format your chocolateyInstall.ps1 as follows:
 ```powershell
 try {